Talks, materials and challenge

 Title: Neural implicit representations of complex 3D anatomies.

 Abstract: It is not trivial to harness the power of modern deep learning methods on complex 3D data.
 In order to feed the data into a network a good representation of the data is essential.
 For certain types of 3D data, the interface between organs represented as surfaces is a good approximation of the physiology.
 An example is the cardiac chambers where the blood pools can be approximated using a bounding surface (The left ventricle shape can for example be seen as where there is contrast filled blood).
 The typical, triangulated surface, is however very difficult to use in deep learning frameworks.
 Methods exists but have hard limitations on the surface topology (for example constrained to be spherical).
 In this talk, I will focus on how surfaces can be represented using neural implicit descriptions, where the signed distance field is a commonly used representation.
 Implicit representations come with both benefits and pitfalls – not being rotationally invariant being one.
-Having effective and information preserving data representations opens up many advantages seen in other fields of deep learning for example generate modelling.
+Having effective and information preserving data representations opens up many advantages seen in other fields of deep learning for example generative modelling.
 I will demonstrate a few applications from the cardiovascular domain.

 Related papers